magento/magento2-functional-testing-framework/docs/test-prep.md

 One of the reasons that we abstract things is so that they are more flexible and reusable.
 In this case, we can leverage this flexibility and use an existing data file.
 For this scenario, we are using [this file](https://raw.githubusercontent.com/magento-pangolin/magento2/MageTestFest/app/code/Magento/Catalog/Test/Mftf/Data/ProductData.xml).

+Data entities are important because this is where a `suffix` or `prefix` can be defined.
+This ensures that data values can be unique for every test run.

 Notice that the `<entity>` name is `_defaultProduct` as referenced above.
 Within this entity is the `name` value.

 ```xml